Trinity Fellowship offering free child care for families working in the medical field

-“We’re in the community, when there’s a need and if we can meet it, we want to do it,” said Daniel Proffitt, Executive Pastor of Generational Ministries at Trinity Fellowship.
+AMARILLO, Texas (KAMR/KCIT) — “We’re in the community.
+When there’s a need and if we can meet it, we want to do it,” said Daniel Proffitt, Executive Pastor of Generational Ministries at Trinity Fellowship.

 That need that Proffitt is talking about is child care for families that are involved in the medical field.